 1. You need data to optimize therapy

-It is what it is.
-Diabetes and data go hand in hand, and without data it's hard to know what to change or where to focus.
+Diabetes and data: best friends forever.
+Diabetes and data go hand in hand.
+Without data, it's hard to know what to change or where to focus.

-He's not clairvoyant.
-He can't know what my blood sugars have been just by looking at me.
-And while my HbA1c gives good general information, it can be deceptive, and it's not enough information to optimize anything.
+Doctors, unfortunately, are not clairvoyant.
+They can't understand your blood sugars just by looking at you.
+And while your HbA1c gives good general information, it can be deceptive, and it's not enough information to optimize your therapy.

 - Carbs (what and how much)